Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Toolkit.md

 julia> reparameter(Hi{Int64}, 1, Real, true)
 Hi{<:Real}
 ```
-We want to remark that by providing the fourth positional argument with the `true` value, a `UnionAll` type could be generated.
+Note that by providing the fourth positional argument with the `true` value, a `UnionAll` type can be generated.
 When the fourth positional argument is omitted, it is actually determined by another trait function, i.e., [`isparameterbound`](@ref).
 This function judges whether an input type should be considered as the upper bound of the new parameter of a type.
 By default, it is defined to be
 ```julia
 isparameterbound(::Type{}, ::Val{}, ::Type{D}) where D = !isconcretetype(D)
 isparameterbound(::Type{}, ::Val{}, ::Any) = false